johannjacobsohn/Mensa-Hamburg-App/readme.md

  ![][mojo-device]

-There are other versions, frameworks and plattforms, which are not supported (any more).
+There are other versions, frameworks and platforms, which are not supported (any more).

-All versions depend on a single core ("shared", "kernel", whatever) which retrieves and handles the data from the server and does the "heavy lifting", but should not impose contrains on the ui.
+All versions depend on a single core ("shared", "kernel", whatever) which retrieves and handles the data from the server and does the "heavy lifting", but should not impose constrain on the ui.

 Here, let me doodle that for you: